-One of the biggest challenges facing the international container handling and shipping industry over recent years is the change to the International Maritime Organisation (IMO)'s SOLAS regulations.
+One of the biggest challenges facing the international container handling and shipping industry recently is the change to the International Maritime Organisation (IMO)'s SOLAS regulations.

 In developing the new 2016 SOLAS amendment on container VGM determination, the IMO has kept things simple.
 From 1 July 2016 onwards, in order to protect the safety of ships, workers both on board and ashore involved in the handling of cargoes, and overall safety at sea, the verified gross mass of any packed container must be declared prior to stowage on board the vessel.